Applies to: SQL Server (all supported versions) Azure SQL Database Azure SQL Managed Instance

 - sys.partitions (Transact-SQL) - The data_compression and data_compression_desc columns include COLUMNSTORE and COLUMNSTORE_ARCHIVE.

-The procedure sp_estimate_data_compression_savings (Transact-SQL) does not apply to columnstore indexes.
+The procedure sp_estimate_data_compression_savings (Transact-SQL) can also apply to columnstore indexes.

 When you use data compression with partitioned tables and indexes, be aware of the following considerations: